 Tips to manage gout pain

-Here are some of the effective ways to manage your gout pain:
+Here’s a list of effective ways to manage your gout pain:

 - Stay hydrated and avoid sugary drinks